ttoino/TMEditor/docs/docs/02-Data Connectors/sql.md

 Each table comprises a common set of properties:
 - **PK** - a string that identifies the name of the primary key.
 This field is not needed for scenarios where its use is direct, in other words, the table will not be joined with others.
-- **attributes** - an array containing the list of attributes that will be used by the UI components.
 - **relations** - an array of relations.
 A relation contains a:
     - **type** - the type of relation, assuming as values: `belongsTo` | `belongsToMany` | `hasMany`
     - **target** - the table to which it is linked to